yokolet/frosted-pebble/_posts/2023-02-07-datomic-quick-start-in-2023.md

 ##### Edit project.clj

 The last piece is to configure the Datomic private repository in the project.clj file.
-How to setup is written in the my Datomic account page.
+How to set up is written in the Datomic account page.
 I wrote earlier "I downloaded the latest version, datomic-pro-1.0.6610.zip, as of early February, 2023."
 So the datomic-pro version is 1.0.6610.